lenn0n13/dentalism-app/README.md

 The application also has route guards to protect certain routes.
 If users do not have a valid token stored in their cookies, they cannot access protected areas.

 # Server and Deployment
 I deployed this application in AWS EKS (Elastic Kubernetes Service) with two load balancers for external access.
 However, I was not able to deploy ingress because it would require purchasing a domain.
+I was not able to implement the Let's Encrypt for HTTPS, but rest assured the website is safe.

 ### 🔗 Video Link